Welcome to the new KerryDougherty.com. Fresh content most weekdays, and best of all: it's free.

 Quick.
 Call the cops.
 Seems I've been robbed.

-Yup, sometime during the past two years a prowler must have slipped into my house and made off with my valuables.
+Yup, sometime during the past year or two a prowler must have slipped into my house and made off with my valuables.

-Once inside, he cleverly went past the stuff we'd miss right away, the TV, the DVD player.
+Once inside, he cleverly went past the stuff we'd miss right away, the TV, the pickleball paddles.
 This bandit took batteries - dozens of them - and cans of tuna.
 He pocketed peanut butter and duct tape.
 He absconded with flashlights, paper plates and wooden matches.
 Even our Band-Aids.

 Gone.
 All gone.